quintinm-dev/dotfiles_public/_packages/README.md

 - libssl-dev: for [ruby-build](https://github.com/rbenv/ruby-build/wiki#troubleshooting) which is used by ruby-asdf under the hood

 ## Issues
-There are three issues which sometimes require me to update the original install list manually:
+There are two issues which sometimes require me to update the original install list manually:
 1. System updates sometimes mark certain packages as manually installed.
 E.g. `libpop-upgrade-gtk` and `pop-upgrade` were originally marked as autoinstalled but changed to manual.
+This results in false positives.

 2. System updates sometimes mark packages that were previously user-installed as auto-installed.
 E.g. `kitty` was a manual install by me on Pop 21.04 but became automatically installed on 21.10.

-3. My script also compares the package descriptions, which means that when `gnome-user-docs-de` went from "GNOME user docs" to "GNOME Help", it thought that it was a new user-install.

-To fix 1 and 2, I need to make the diff agnostic to whether the package was marked as automatically installed.
-To fix 3 I need to stop comparing the descriptions when diffing.
-These should be easy fixes, maybe I'll do it eventually...
+This results in false negatives.

+If these happen often enough I'll work on a fix.

 [^1]: The file I have provided is a very minimal example.
 [^2]: I tried out `apt` as well but preferred the default output format of `aptitude`.
 IIRC aptitude also made it easier to remove certain metapackages.